anoda/UPbplot.py/README.md

 1. There are some manners to separate discordant data from concordant ones.
 This script can automatically classify data whose error ellipses intersect the concordia curves as discordant data.
 Set ``disc_type: 5'' in the configuration file to use this method.

 2. Generalized ESD test is a common procedure to identify outliers in a data set.
-This script can automatically exclude outliers at a certain critical value of the confidince level (eg., ``outlier_alpha: 0.05'').
-Set ``opt_outlier: True'' to use this option.
+This script can automatically exclude outliers at a certain critical value of the confidince level (eg., "outlier_alpha: 0.05").
+Set "opt_outlier: True" to use this option.